 Music is a great way to get people excited about your event.
 Play music at the start of it and in between sessions.

-Tip: In the United States, you need a public performance license if you plan to play music that will be recorded and shared.
+Tip: In the United States, you need a public performance license if you plan to play record and share an event with music.
 Avoid playing music during a recorded presentation.

 Keep Your Audience Engaged

-It’s important to keep your audience actively involved throughout your event.
-You can do this by incorporating polls, maintaining an open chat, and breaking up your event with various activities.
+It’s essential to keep your audience actively involved throughout your event.
+You can incorporate polls, maintain an open chat, and break up your event with various activities.